-- Placed on the school's internal pastoral support programme ('Build Up') to support positive behaviour - Curriculum Alternatives at KS4 - Temporary or part time placement in a Pupil Referral Unit or with a voluntary / private sector alternative provider where the child will receive educational provision intended to improve their behaviour. - A managed move to another school, with the consent of all parties involved; this can be successful for children at risk of exclusion and as an alternative to permanent exclusion - Consideration by the SENCO and Inclusion Team with colleagues - · Assessment of special educational needs - Allocation of a key worker such as a Learning Mentor or Educational Welfare Officer

-Referral to a specific support service, such as the Education Welfare Service, Children's Services or the Child and Adolescent Mental Health Service - PSP's: Many schools find Pastoral Support Programmes (PSPs) useful to help children better manage their behaviour.
+- Placed on the school's internal pastoral support programme ('Build Up') to support positive behaviour - Curriculum Alternatives at KS4 - Temporary or part time placement in a Pupil Referral Unit or with a voluntary / private sector alternative provider where the child will receive educational provision intended to improve their behaviour. - A managed move to another school, with the consent of all parties involved; this can be successful for children at risk of exclusion and as an alternative to permanent exclusion - Consideration by the SENCO and Inclusion Team with colleagues - Assessment of special educational needs - PSP's: Many schools find Pastoral Support Programmes (PSPs) useful to help children better manage their behaviour.
 A PSP will normally involve a number of interventions.
 It is particularly appropriate for those children whose behaviour is deteriorating rapidly.
 Regardless of whether a PSP in place, the LA should, where possible, provide active support for the Headteacher when he is considering permanent exclusion.
 This may involve looking at alternatives to exclusion.